shwina/still-magic/_en/remote.md

 To log in to a remote computer, we use the command <code>ssh <em>username</em>@<em>hostname</em></code>.
-If the login is succesful,
+If the login is successful,
 we will be presented with a shell prompt that just happens to be coming from somewhere else.
 Typing `exit` or Control-D terminates the remote shell, just as it would terminate a local shell,